10 Signs of Dismissive-Avoidant Attachment in Relationships

 It’s important to note that not all individuals with a dismissive-avoidant attachment will exhibit all of these characteristics.
 There can be individual variations in how this attachment style presents.

-Additionally, these dismissive avoidant traits can change over time with self-awareness and intentional effort to change attachment patterns.
+Additionally, these dismissive-avoidant traits can change over time with self-awareness and intentional effort to change attachment patterns.

-10 common signs of dismissive-avoidant attachment
+10 signs of dismissive-avoidant attachment in relationships

 Attachment theory is the idea that our early relationships with caregivers shape how we form connections with others later in life.
 There are four primary attachment styles: secure, anxious, avoidant, and disorganized.